pnnl/lamellar-runtime/README.md

 fn main(){
  let mut world = lamellar::LamellarWorldBuilder::new()
         .with_lamellae( Default::default() ) //if "enable-rofi" feature is active default is rofi, otherwise  default is local
-        //.with_lamellae( Backend::Rofi ) //explicity set the lamellae backend
+        //.with_lamellae( Backend::Rofi ) //explicity set the lamellae backend to rofi, using the provider specified by the LAMELLAR_ROFI_PROVIDER env var ("verbs" or "shm")
-        //.with_lamellae( Backend::Local )
+        //.with_lamellae( Backend::RofiShm ) //explicity set the lamellae backend to rofi, specifying the shm provider
-        .build();
+        //.with_lamellae( Backend::RofiVerbs ) //explicity set the lamellae backend to rofi, specifying the verbs provider .build();
 }
 ```